 - You’ve established a relationship with consumers who trust and advocate your brand.

 You probably had a plan for your first location.
-Depending on how well the plan worked, you can model your new location after it.
-Doing so will help with brand consistency between both stores.
+Now it’s time to consider your new business location and what opening a second location means for your business as a whole.
+Depending on how well the initial plan worked, you can model your new second business location after it.
+Doing so will help with brand consistency between both branches.

-Even though you know how you want the business to run, you should write out a plan.
+Even though you know how you want the second business to run, you should write out a retail business plan.
 Other people will help you operate.
 Everyone needs to be on the same page so all locations run the same.
 Plus, lenders and investors will want to see your business plan.

-The plan should consist of a company description that shows how you meet consumer needs.
-Also, include a market analysis, list of products and services, and marketing plan.
+Your business plan for opening a new branch should consist of a company description that shows how you meet consumer needs.
+Also, include a market analysis (as outlined above), a list of products and services, and a marketing plan.
 Add your funding needs and financial projections for the new location.

 The larger your business becomes, the easier it is to make mistakes.
 You do not want to have errors in your books.
 Set up an accounting system for the second location as soon as you begin making purchases.